Bill Woodfull: Test debut

 Woodfull was appointed as vice-captain to Jack Ryder for the 1928–29 home Ashes series.
-The Australian board had spent a great deal of time arguing over whether Woodfull or Victor Richardson should be Ryder's deputy, before realising that he selectors had omitted the latter.
-With six members of the team that played in the last Test in 1926 having retired, Australia would field and young and inexperienced team.
+The Australian board had spent a great deal of time arguing over whether Woodfull or Victor Richardson should be Ryder's deputy, before realising that the selectors had omitted the latter.
+With six members of the team that played in the last Test in 1926 having retired, Australia would field a young and inexperienced team.
 Woodfull prepared for the Tests with an unbeaten 67 for Victoria in a drawn tour match against Percy Chapman's touring Englishmen.

 Woodfull played his first Test on Australian soil in the first Test at Brisbane.
 He made a duck in the first innings as Australia fell for 122 to concede a 411-run first innings lead. before Australia were forced to chase 742 for victory.
-Woodfull carried his bat to make an unbeaten 30 as Australia were skittled for 66 on a sticky wicket in Brisbane in the first Test to lose by a record 675 runs.
+Woodfull carried his bat to make an unbeaten 30 as Australia were skittled for 66 on a sticky wicket to lose by a record 675 runs.
 Woodfull then made 68 to top-score in the first innings of the second Test in Sydney.
 Australia conceded another mammoth first innings lead, 383.
 Woodfull then scored his first Test century in Australia, with 111 in the second innings to force the tourists to bat again.
 Despite this, England scored 2/16 to win the match.

 The third Test was Woodfull's first at his home ground in Melbourne, and despite scoring 107 in the second innings, the tourists won by three wickets in front of Test world record crowd.
 Woodfull made only one and 30 as Australia fell short by 12 runs in the fourth Test in Adelaide, but ended the season on a high.

 In a tour match against the Englishmen, Woodfull made 275 not out for Victoria, his highest score for his state.
 During the match, Woodfull was captain and had agreed with English captain Chapman to vary rules that had been laid by the Australian Board of Control.
 The two men agreed to cover the pitch throughout the match and to bowl overs of six balls instead of eight.
 The Australian Board of Control reacted by reprimanding the Victorian Cricket Association.
 The match was a high-scoring draw.

 The teams returned to Melbourne for the fifth Test, where Woodfull scored 102 and 35 in front of his home crowd as Australia won by five wickets.
 It was the first time that Woodfull had played in a winning Test, after ten matches.
-He hit three centuries in the series, with 491 runs at 54.56 despite which Australia lost the Ashes 4–1.
+He hit three centuries in the series, with 491 runs at 54.56, despite which Australia lost the series 4–1.
 Woodfull ended the entire season with 854 runs at 85.40.